 Dr. Kane is an active member of several professional organizations including the American Academy of Dermatology, the Society for Pediatric Dermatology, the Dermatology Foundation, and the New England Dermatology Society.
 She has lectured to medical students as well as physicians on dermatologic topics such as pediatric skin care and infectious disease manifestations in children.
-She has been the recipient of the Harvard Teaching Award and has also been named one of the Top Doctors of Boston in Boston Magazine for seven consecutive years now.
+She has been the recipient of the Harvard Teaching Award and has also been named one of the Top Doctors of Boston in Boston Magazine for eight consecutive years now.
 Her special interests include pediatric dermatology, general dermatology and dermatologic surgery.

 Before medical school Dr. Kane lived and went to school in the Newton area.
 She graduated summa cum laude with honors from Williams College in Williamstown, Massachusetts and was elected to Sigma Xi, the Scientific Research Society.
 For four years she served as a Teaching Fellow, Pre-Medical Advisor and Residential Tutor at Eliot House for Harvard College undergraduates.
 While not at work, she enjoys spending time with her husband and two daughters.